regebro/moving-big-projects/moving-big-projects.rst

 .. note::

-    But you have been bravely running away from Python 3 for years.
+    And you have been bravely running away from Python 3 for years.

-    And, you can't run any longer.
+    But you can't run any longer.
 Time to face the monster.
     Because next year Python 2 commits suicide.

 ----